 As I wrap up 2018, December will mark the 25th anniversary of a beloved animated film.
 Doing a review for this film wouldn’t be enough since everyone has discovered it and given it the praise that it rightfully deserves.
 Instead, I’ll be giving my thoughts about “Batman: Mask of the Phantasm” and the legacy its left for our favorite Dark Knight.

 For January 2019, Alex J. Murphy has come out of hibernation since his recent 12-issue run.
-As such, I’ll cover his four-issue series “RoboCop: Citizen Arrest” and see how he handles the newest dread that hangs over Old Detroit.
+As such, I’ll cover his five-issue series “RoboCop: Citizen’s Arrest” and see how he handles the newest dread that hangs over Old Detroit.

 Well, I’ve laid out my master plan.
 I look forward to covering these various topics within the next several months and I hope you’re right here to experience this journey with me.
 Until then, see you around the C-Cubed!